RustyAlgorithm44/LyricsApp/project_log.md

 **Current To-Do / Areas for Improvement:**
 1. **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).** - can it be like in the + button, they can open a shared json file that another user has shared?
 2.  **Unit/Integration Testing:** Expand test coverage.
 3.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+4. The "scroll-bar" is seen right after opening a detail lyrics page, and it stays seen until I scroll.
+Then it fades away.
+I want it to fade away before I touch the screen also.